Pengler38/wasm-wgpu/README.md

 First, install the wasm32 target. `rustup target install wasm32-unknown-unknown`
 Second, `cargo install --locked trunk`
 Then use `trunk serve --open` to build, start a webserver, and open a webpage to immediately test it
+And `trunk build --release` or `trunk serve --open --release` for a release build